Kuzyashin/faust-pydantic-validate/README.md

-# Dillinger
+# About

-faust-pydantic-validate is a small decorator to validate post data.
+faust-pydantic-validate is a small decorator to validate post data in webviews

 ### Installation